OllieOA/BioBarracuda/ObsidianVault/BioBarracuda/Idea Scratchpad.md

 - Stage 1 - static fight with turrets on an outer shell
 - Stage 2 - rocket claws
 - Stage 3 - crab body that pulses

+Instance Segment - read from SegmentTypes resource

+Repurpose barracuda as enemy